Cyfrin/2023-11-Santas-List/README.md

 ## TokenUri.sol
 A minimal contract that exclusively has the tokenURI.
 It's a separate contract inherited by `SantasList` for readability purposes.

+## Roles

+- `Santa` - Deployer of the protocol, should only be able to do 2 things:
+  - `checkList` - Check the list once
+  - `checkTwice` - Check the list twice
+  - Additionally, it's OK if Santa mints themselves tokens.
+- `User` - Can buyPresents and mint NFTs depending on their status of NICE, NAUGHTY, EXTRA-NICE or UNKNOWN

+[//]: # (contest-details-close)

+[//]: # (getting-started-open)

 # Getting Started